-Night vision cameras used to be the preserve of the military, ghost hunting TV programmes and specialist wildlife cameramen.
-However, almost anyone can now make use of the technology – especially when it comes to surveillance and protecting property.
+Night vision cameras used to be the preserve of the military, ghost-hunting TV programmes and specialist wildlife cameramen.
+However, almost anyone can now make use of technology – especially when it comes to surveillance and protecting property.

 The most common type of night vision that you’ll find in popular outdoor security cameras such as Spypoint Force cameras is infrared or IR.
 This technology is very clever, as it floods an area with invisible light that the human eye can’t see – but the camera lens can.
 A person in the space will see it as pitch black and won’t be able to detect the IR light at all, but the camera will be able to film in fantastic clarity using the bright light produced.

-The reason we can’t see IR light is because it has a longer wavelength and lower frequency than normal light that is visible to the human eye.
+We can’t see IR light because it has a longer wavelength and lower frequency than normal light that is visible to the human eye.
 Red is the colour of the longest wavelengths of visible light, and infrared means ‘below red’.

-IR is used for many different filming applications and is particularly useful for wildlife filmmaking.
+IR is used for many filming applications and particularly for wildlife filmmaking.
 This is because the invisible IR light doesn’t disturb animals, as they can’t see it either.
 This means that secretive nocturnal animals and rarely seen night-time activity can be filmed.

-Night vision goggles which use this technology are most commonly used in military and law enforcement operations.
+Night vision goggles that use this technology are most commonly used in military and law enforcement operations.

 Night vision is so useful in security cameras because it helps them to detect motion more accurately, so they pick up movements by an intruder and can alert you instantly.

-Many night vision CCTV cameras also come with extra features and functions to further enhance the clarity and quality of footage.
-These include blur reduction technology, curved PIR sensors to improve detection angles and extremely high power, super low glow LED lights.
-Whether you opt for these more sophisticated cameras all depends on what you’ll use them for, and of course your budget.
+Many night vision CCTV cameras also come with extra features and functions to further enhance the clarity and quality of the footage.
+These include blur reduction technology, curved PIR sensors to improve detection angles, extremely high power, and super low-low LED lights.
+Whether you opt for these more sophisticated cameras depends on your budget and what you’ll use them for.

 A night vision camera can be an excellent tool for a wide range of different applications.
 For example: